rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W5.md

 ### 7.1.2 Image Compression Using DCT

 DCT enables _image compression_ by concentrating most image information in the low frequencies.
-We loose unimportant image info, i.e. high frequencies, by cutting $B(u, \, v)$ at the bottom right corner.
+We loose unimportant image info, i.e. high frequencies, by cutting $B(u, \, v)$ in the bottom right corner.
 The decoder computes the inverse DCT (iDCT).

 ## 7.2 Image Pyramid

 ![](./Figures/VisComp_Fig5-6.PNG)

-The application of **scaled representations,** such as _image pyramids_, is to look at corase scaled and then refine with finer scaled.
+The application of **scaled representations,** such as _image pyramids_, is to look at coarse scaled and then refine with finer scaled.
 For example, a "good" edge at a finer scale has parents at some coarser scale.

 ### 7.2.1 Gaussian Pyramid